-• Credit Risk - Credit risk is the risk that an issuer will be unable to meet its obligation of payment of Dividend and/ or redemption of principal amount on the due date.
-Further, for non-cumulative preference

-- Liquidity Risk The preference shares generally have limited secondary market liquidity and thus we may be forced to hold the instrument till maturity. - Unsecured in nature - Preference shares are unsecured in nature and rank lower than secured and unsecured debt in hierarchy of payments in case of liquidation.
+- Credit Risk Credit risk is the risk that an issuer will be unable to meet its obligation of payment of Dividend and/ or redemption of principal amount on the due date.
+Further, for non-cumulative preference shares, issuer also has an option to not pay Dividends on preference shares in case of inadequate profits in any year. - Liquidity Risk - The preference shares generally have limited secondary market liquidity and thus we may be forced to hold the instrument till maturity. - Unsecured in nature Preference shares are unsecured in nature and rank lower than secured and unsecured debt in hierarchy of payments in case of liquidation.
 Thus there is significant risk of capital erosion in case the company goes into liquidation.

-ix.
-Risk pertaining to covered call strategy
+(ix) Risk pertaining to covered call strategy